PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 08:18:52
+Last updated: 2024-04-06 08:19:26
-Random Quote: You're a beautiful, sweet girl.
-Fuck this guy! - Nicky Nichols
+Random Quote: Mando: "I was not born on Mandalore."Greef Karga: "But you're Mandalorian?"Cara Dune: "Mandalorian isn't a race."Mando: "It's a Creed." - Din Djarin